In this article, you'll learn:

 A day or two before the scheduled closing date, you and your agent will take a final tour of the property.
-With this walkthrough, you’ll be taking an inventory of what is included with the home, which could be the appliances, the window treatments, or whatever else you’ve defined.
+With this walkthrough, you’ll inventory what is included with the home, which could be the appliances, the window treatments, or anything else you’ve defined in the contract.

-From the inside to the outside, take note of the overall condition of the house and compare it to what you’ve included in your contract.
+From the inside to the outside, take note of the house’s overall condition and compare it to what you’ve included in your contract.
 If any detail has been overlooked, your agent will address those concerns with the seller’s agent.
-If everything around the house meets the terms of the contract, you can give your approval and the home buying process moves towards closing.
+If everything around the house meets the terms of the contract, you can give your approval, and the home buying process moves towards closing.

 - Photo ID: Either your driver’s license or current passport.

-- Down payment: This may be in the form of cashier's check, certified check, or wired money.
-Prior to your appointment, you’ll be told exact amount.
+- Down payment: This may be in the form of a cashier's check, certified check, or wired money.
+Before your appointment, you’ll be told the exact amount.

 - Proof of home insurance: A receipt showing you’ve paid the home insurance policy.

 - Final purchase and sales contract: Your copy of the paperwork.